Jack-alt8/Radio_Room/README.md

 * Add comments to your code explaining how you are using at least 2 of the SOLID principles.
 Through the use of SOLID, make sure the code is extended in a sustainable, manageable and efficient way.

 * Write information/data to a text file.
 The player’s choices will be logged and written to a text file for the player to review and be able to try something different next time they play.

+#### How to Run:
+1. Git pull the repository

+2. Make sure to put the api key in to Home.razor on the constant "url" after "appid="

+3. In the file, run "dotnet ef database update" (to download the database) in the vs console

+4. Finally, build the project and enjoy!